A high point in the current McLaren range – purposeful, but also beautifully sculpted

 |Minor cabin irritations, gruff engine note, depreciation|

-By 2017 and the launch of the McLaren 720S, things couldn’t be more different.
-There will be a few who’ll always take the theatre and passion of the Italian supercar brands over Woking’s way of doing things, but spend any time with a 720S and you’ll understand why it was our Car of the Year in 2017, and why it still continues to thrill us three years on.
+But such was McLaren’s progress, it’s first ground-up replacement in 2017 represented a huge leap for the brand, because the 720S couldn’t be more different.
+There will be a few who’ll always take the theatre and passion of the Italian supercar brands over the more effiicent Ron Dennis-style of doing things, but spend any time with a 720S.

 With striking and original styling giving it a presence like few other supercars, an astonishingly potent drivetrain and one of the best chassis of any production car, the 720S isn’t just a performance benchmark like its 650S and 12C predecessors, but one of the most engaging and complete supercars on sale.